 Itinerary - A Kimberley Adventure for Photographers

-2018 ITINERARY - Updated March 7.
+2019 ITINERARY - Updated Sept 1.

+The Kimberley photo trip includes opportunities to sit with Bewley and advance your post production skills (Lr and Ps).
+This is a great way to learn from an industry expert.
+When we go out photographing, Bewley is there to help you with camera technique, from the basic to the complex.
 He has a great teaching approach - it's all about what you'd like to achieve with your photography, about getting you to experiment and try things and most of all about not taking all too seriously but having fun, sharing what we've learned and lifting each other up!

 We’ll pick you up mid morning from Kununurra Airport or from your Kununurra accommodation.
 You'll have a few minutes to buy last minute items before a café lunch and a 2 hour drive to our base for the week - the remote Kimberley cattle station, Digger’s Rest.